 You will work towards a Graduate Diploma in Professional Policing Practice whilst you train as a Police Officer, making a difference to Surrey’s communities.
-You will be employed as a Police Officer from day one and receive a starting salary of £29,182 (from 1 September 2022) (including £2,500 South East allowance).
+You will be employed as a Police Officer from day one and receive a starting salary of £29,682 (including South East allowance of £3,000).
 The course combines practical “on the job” training with academic learning, allowing you to ‘earn while you learn’.

 Looking for a job where no two days are ever the same and where you can make a difference?

 You’ll be hard pushed to find a role as rewarding as a Police Officer.
 You’ll have vital and unique role within Surrey’s communities; preventing and responding to crime, working to help and protect vulnerable people and using your skills to bring to justice for victims.

 With our new entry routes providing you the opportunity to gain a fully-funded professional qualification in Policing Practice, with a good starting salary and opportunities to specialise and progress your career, what are you waiting for?

 Whether you are fresh out of university, or looking for a second or even third career - join Surrey Police and start making a difference.

 As a police officer, every day will be different.
 It is one of the most fulfilling, challenging and varied roles you could do.